 It is essential that your billing and clinical staff have a clear understanding of the Category I ABA billing codes to accurately document and bill for services.
 Training and consistent implementation of policies will help ensure that accurate billing is submitted.
 There are excellent resources to obtain a better understanding of the ABA therapy billing codes.
 The ABA Coding Coalition was developed to work with payers on the established CPT codes and for ongoing review and updates as needed.
-Great information including full explanations on each code can be located on their website at https://abacodes.org/.
+Great information including full explanations of each code can be located on their website.

-Professional ABA membership organizations are also an excellent resource for understanding ABA-specific billing codes such as:
+Professional ABA membership organizations are also an excellent resource for understanding ABA-specific medical billing codes such as:

-- Association for Behavior Analysis International (ABAI) and local state chapters of ABAI- https://www.abainternational.org/welcome.aspx
+- Association for Behavior Analysis International (ABAI) and local state chapters of ABAI

 Understanding the Categories

 Code 97152 is used for behavior identification supporting assessments.
 These are conducted by a single technician under the direction of a qualified healthcare professional during face-to-face sessions with the patient.
-Patients who exhibit destructive behavior may need to be observed under the care of two or more technicans in a specialized environment.
-In this case, code 0362T is used.
+Patients who exhibit destructive behavior may need to be observed under the care of two or more technicians in a specialized environment.
+In this case, the Category III code 0362T is used.

 Confused about where to begin?
-Reach out to Missing Piece Billing and Consulting for support.
-We offer comprehensive revenue cycle management that includes provider education.
+At Missing Piece Billing and Consulting we offer comprehensive revenue cycle management that includes provider education.